bretmullinix/python-for-beginners/t7-exception-handling/readme.md

     ![p7-mongodb-no-exception-handling-success](../images/p7-mongodb-no-exception-handling-success.png)

     As you can see, you have some pre-configured databases listed when you install the MongoDB server.

-The code is not quality code.
-You have no exception handling if something goes wrong, and if something does go wrong, you are not cleaning up your MongoDB connection.
+Currently, the code is not well written.
+You have no exception handling.
+If something goes wrong, your application can crash, and since your error happens before you close the MongoDB connection, you could still have a MongoDB connection taking up memory.

 ###  Add Exception Handling and Clean up the MongoDB Connection